 Whip its as a form of drug abuse is seeing a new wave of popularity.
 Because kids and teens can access common household products it is this group that has the most inhalant abuse.
 Teens seeking high-risk thrills are fueled by teens on YouTube videos.
-They may be drawn in on a dare or simply out of curiosity.
+They may be drawn in whippet canister on a dare or simply out of curiosity.
 Often, these teens are not informed about the dangers that sniffing these products pose to their health and wellbeing.

 Of all the inhalants being abused, the nitrous oxide category is the most popular.
 Other products include Dust-Off, Freon, glue, spray paints, gasoline, lighter fluid, and vegetable oil sprays.
 Kids also use felt-tip marker fluid, paint thinner, butane lighters, and leather cleaner.

 Rehab programs are able to help young people who have been doing whip-its.
-Many times, teens who abuse whip-its also abuse other drugs as well.
+Many times, teens who abuse whippet drug also abuse other drugs as well.
 Treatment is based on the level of substance abuse and how long it has gone on.
 Parents can choose an outpatient or inpatient rehab program, based on how severe the problem is.
 Rehabs have diverse levels of care and treatment options.

 The Treatment Specialist Locates High Quality Addiction Treatment Programs

 The Treatment Specialist is an online resource center.
 We provide info and guidance for people or their loved ones who are in need of addiction or mental health treatment.
-Whip its can have devastating long-term effects.
+Whip it drug can have devastating long-term effects.
 The Treatment Specialist’s free service can guide you with treatment options for teens who have a problem with whip its.